How To Connect A Computer To The InternetPosted June 18, 2019, 1:15 p.m. by Michael G

 Trying to connect your computer to the internet?
 Well here is a simple guide to help you in doing it correctly.

 But before getting started it is important for you to first understand what type of internet access you are looking for.
-One of the most common methods of using the Internet at homes is to by means of a modem.
-A modem is a device that will connect to a physical medium, which is supported by any one of the following services:
+One of the most common methods of using the Internet at home is to using a modem.
+A modem is a device that will connect to a physical medium, which is supported by anyone of the following services:

 - Cable internet line